|

 As playwright:

-Tales . . .
-Of the Expected (2009)
+Tales . . . of the Expected (2009)

-For The Minnesota Fringe Festival
+for The Minnesota Fringe Festival (at Rarig Proscenium)

 Five Fifths of The Wizard of Oz (2007)

-For The Minnesota Fringe Festival
+for The Minnesota Fringe Festival (at The Southern Theater)

 Is This Seat Taken?
 (2007)

-Starring Adena Brumer and Phil Callen
+Starring Adena Brumer and Phil Callen.

 Five Fifths of Casablanca (2006)

-for The Minnesota Fringe Festival
+for The Minnesota Fringe Festival (at The Southern Theater)

 The President, Once Removed (2005)